 A decision to go to war is far more important than irrelevant games of betting on outcomes, or hide & seek the bomb, or petty party politics, or dodgy dossiers, or replacing one dictator with another.
 The last time I looked things were a tad more complicated than that and such simplistic knee jerk hysteria only encouraged the terrorist wedges against liberal democracy.

 Cultural behaviour based on tit for tat evolved over aeons and evolutionary theory explains how and why the cooperative institutions of freedom & democracy emerged & thrived and exposed the folly of failing to confront aggressive threats and their imposition.

 The decision to try force was the only evolutionarily stable response left after a failure to interact through free & fair trade ... a failure to persuade ... and to a failure to enforce international rights based law in the face of ongoing threats.

 Perhaps we can go further.
 It is quite impossible, physically impossible, for any evolved system of cooperation to grow and prosper in the absence of defensive responses.
 The environment can never be safe, more survival 'know how' always results in more niche opportunities for predators & parasites.

-Confrontation of dictators is essential for the growth & survival of liberal democracy but the outcomes of confrontation are unknowable ... outcomes will emerge from the decisions of the peoples and their institutions which evolve … that is the nature of freedom & democracy … and ultimately it is free democratic institutions which define the difference between freedom fighters and terrorists …
+Confrontation of the impositions of dictators is essential for the growth & survival of liberal democracy but the outcomes of confrontation are unknowable ... outcomes will emerge from the decisions of the peoples and their institutions which evolve … that is the nature of freedom & democracy … and ultimately it is free democratic institutions which define the difference between freedom fighters and terrorists …

-Not a crusade to impose Liberal Democracy, but rather confronting parasites & predators, tyranny & oppression, bribery & corruption, bureaucratic kluge and an opportunity to seed the growth of local institutions ... and the self sustaining growth of know how.
+Not a crusade to impose Liberal Democracy, but rather confronting parasites & predators, tyranny & oppression, bribery & corruption, bureaucratic kludge and an opportunity to seed the growth of local institutions ... and the self sustaining growth of know how.

 john p birchall